pimoroni/hyperpixel/README.md

 sudo chmod +x /etc/init.d/hyperpixel-touch.sh
 ```

-Then ensure it runs on startup:
+Then ensure the init script runs on startup:

 ```
 sudo update-rc.d hyperpixel-touch.sh defaults 100
 ```

-Reboot!

-Enjoy.
+After a reboot, you should have a working 800x400 display with touchscreen support up and running!